 - Earth’s Dynamic Systems II

-In sixth grade, students learn Pre-algebra with a special emphasis on representation of the number system: decimals, fractions, whole numbers, and percentages.
+In sixth grade, the focus of the course is building the foundation necessary for success in the study of algebra.
+Students learn pre-algebra with a special emphasis on representation of the number system: decimals, fractions, whole numbers, and percentages.
 As students learn about the number system, they will learn to represent the numbers on the number line.
 Sixth graders will learn to represent ratios in multiple ways and model them as verbal descriptions, equations, tables, and graphs.
 They will also learn to model real‐world situations using ratio, rate and percentage in order to solve problems.

 Students will also learn how to write algebraic expressions to represent situations in the world around them.
 They work on deriving formulas for areas of triangles, parallelograms, trapezoids, and regular polygons.
 Students use the formulas to find areas, surface area and volume, and, given an area or volume, identify unknown dimensions.